AgonConsole8/agon-docs/docs/MOS.md

 MOS provides a command line interface (CLI) that allows you to interact with the Agon file system and perform some basic control over your Agon computer.

 The MOS CLI is loosely inspired by the Acorn MOS present in the BBC Micro and later Acorn computer systems like the Archimedes.
+The features and facilities supported by the MOS command line have evolved over time, with MOS 3.0 supporting many more commands than earlier versions of MOS.

 MOS works alongside the Agon's VDP, using the facilities of the VDP to display text on the screen and accept input from the keyboard.
 The VDP provides some useful facilities, such as a "paged mode" that will stop the screen from scrolling until you press the `SHIFT` key to continue, or `ESCAPE` to exit.
 Paged mode can be toggled on and off by pressing `CTRL+N` and `CTRL+O` respectively.